PedroLuisBernardos/Tearlaments-Guide/reddit.md

 ## Small tips to know the Tear player's hand

-* If they search Reino or TKash with Perlereino is mostly because they have Sheiren in hand.
+* If they search Reino or TKash with Perlereino is mostly because they have Scheiren in hand.
-* If they search TKash with Perlereino is mostly because they have Reino and Sheiren in hand.
+* If they search TKash with Perlereino is mostly because they have Reino and Scheiren in hand.
 * If they search TKash with Wraitsoth is because they have Fenrir in hand.
 * If they pitch Kelbek with Diviner is because they have Agido in hand.
 * If they pitch Merrli over Havnis is because they have Merrli in hand **or** they don't play Spright Sprind.